Giovanni Pellegrino

 Giovanni Pellegrino (born 5 January 1939) is an Italian politician.
 Born in Lecce and a lawyer by profession, he was a Senator of the Republic from 1990 with the Italian Communist Party and the Democrats of the Left to 2001.
-He also presided from last 1994 to 1996 and from 27 September 1996 to 29 May 2001 over the Parliamentary Commission on Terrorism concerning the "Years of Lead", created by a 1988 law to investigate about terrorism in Italy till 2001.
+He also presided from late 1994 to 1996 and from 27 September 1996 to 29 May 2001 over the Parliamentary Commission on Terrorism concerning the "Years of Lead", created by a 1988 law to investigate terrorism in Italy till 2001.

-At end of the commission experience, Pellegrino wrote a book with the writer Giovanni Fasanella, describing a long years "low intensity" civil war in Italy, from 1945 till today.
+At the end of the commission experience, Pellegrino wrote a book with the writer Giovanni Fasanella, describing a long years' "low intensity" civil war in Italy, from 1945 till today.
 He was also part of the Elections Council and Parliamentary Immunity (Giunta elezioni e immunità parlamentari), as well as a member of the Commission on Institutional Reforms.
 Pellegrino was the president of the Province of Lecce, in Apulia, from 2004 until 2009.
-As representative of the Democrats of the Left (DS), he defeated Raffaele Baldassare (House of Freedoms) during the June 2004 elections with 51.8% of the vote, supported by a center-left coalition.
+As representative of the Democrats of the Left (DS), he defeated Raffaele Baldassare (House of Freedoms) during the June 2004 elections with 51.8% of the vote, supported by a centre-left coalition.
 He retired from politics in June 2009.